St George is one of the most recognisable symbols of England. Here are 10 interesting facts which may surprise you:

 - St George’s day is known and even prayed for by Muslims in the Middle East.
 His Shrine at Beit Jala receives visits from both Christian and Muslim Pilgrims.

-Have we missed any interesting facts about St. George?
-Let is know in the comments section below!
+Do you know any interesting facts about St. George?
+Share them in the comments section below!